 From time to time we will review the investment strategies and asset allocations, and will modify them if necessary.
 We aim to ensure all guarantees are met while maintaining total return potential for the non-guaranteed bonuses.
-We also aim to generate stable income to fund the non-guaranteed interest rate of the accumulated annual dividends and cash coupons.
-In this context, we also assess factors such as risk tolerance, changes in market conditions and economic outlook in order to maintain an optimal portfolio for the plans.
+We also aim to generate stable income to fund the non-guaranteed interest of the accumulation account.
+In this context, we assess factors such as risk tolerance, changes in market conditions and economic outlook in order to maintain an optimal portfolio for the plans.